Trey-Freeman/CS4310-node/README.md

 * Have team specific meetings/chats through the use of our private chat rooms.
 * Contacting the admin in case of technical difficulty.
 * Review driver time sheets and payments.

+## Build instructions.

+1. Install MogoDB and nodeJS.
+3. Create a database in MongoDB called 'passport_local_mongoose_express4'
+4. Start MongoDB in the console using 'mongod' command, or run the mongoDB executable.
+5. Clone the repository.
+5. Navigate to the project directory.
+6. Run 'node ./bin/www' to start the web-server.
+7. Navigate to localhost:3000 in your browser.